BitSemCom: A Bit-Level Semantic Communication Framework with Learnable Probabilistic Mapping: Experiment Results

-We adopt the Adam optimizer for training with a batch size of 32.
-A step-wise learning rate schedule is used, where the initial learning rate is set to $1 \times 10^{-4}$.
-The learning rate decays by a factor of 0.9 every 200 epochs.
+We use the DIV2K dataset \cite{DIV2K} for training and evaluate the task performance on the Kodak dataset \cite{Kodak1993}.
+During training, images are randomly cropped into $256 \times 256$ patches.
+The model is trained using Adam with a batch size of 32 and a step-wise learning rate schedule, where the initial learning rate is set to $1\times10^{-4}$ and decayed by a factor of 0.9 every 200 epochs.
+The mean squared error (MSE) loss is employed for optimization.